 Stave River streamflow data was selected for the study due to previous experience with the data.

 R was used to download the streamflow and climate data in the vicinity of the Stave River using the tidyhydat and weathercan packages.
-This was done as these R packages are maintained by the BC government and have been built to access Water Survey of Canada (WSC) and Environment and Climate Change Canada (ECCC) databases.
+This was done as these R packages are well maintained and have been built to access Water Survey of Canada (WSC) and Environment and Climate Change Canada (ECCC) databases.
 The hydrometric and climate stations within a 100 km radius from the Stave River are shown in the figure below.